ProfessorCoal/docker/docs/reference/commandline/dockerd.md

   the runtime shipped with the official docker packages.
 - `runtimes`: it updates the list of available OCI runtimes that can be used to run containers
+- `authorization-plugin`: specifies the authorization plugins to use.
+- `insecure-registries`: it replaces the daemon insecure registries with a new set of insecure registries.
+If some existing insecure registries in daemon's configuration are not in newly reloaded insecure resgitries, these existing ones will be removed from daemon's config.

 Updating and reloading the cluster configurations such as `--cluster-store`, `--cluster-advertise` and `--cluster-store-opts` will take effect only if these configurations were not previously configured.
-If `--cluster-store` has been provided in flags and `cluster-advertise` not, `cluster-advertise` can be added in the configuration file without accompanied by `--cluster-store` Configuration reload will log a warning message if it detects a change in previously configured cluster configurations.
+If `--cluster-store` has been provided in flags and `cluster-advertise` not, `cluster-advertise` can be added in the configuration file without accompanied by `--cluster-store`.
+Configuration reload will log a warning message if it detects a change in previously configured cluster configurations.